NoSlimes/DLog/README.md

 * This window displays all logs generated via `DLog` in real-time.

-* It can also optionally fetch logs made with Debug.Log
+* It can also optionally fetch logs added to Unity's built-in console

 * Logs are color-coded by category for easy identification.